jrheard/jrheard.github.io/_drafts/procedural-dungeon-generation-drunkards-walk-in-clojurescript.md

 <canvas id="canvas-3" width="400" height="400"></canvas>

-Focus the code snippet above and then press Control+Enter to generate a few more random grids.
+Focus the code snippet above and then press Control+Enter to generate a few more random levels.
 Neat, huh?
 Go on, make it a 200x200 grid and carve out 5000 cells.

 So, that's the Drunkard's Walk.
 I learned about it from [Kyzrati's excellent introductory blog post on procedural map generation](http://www.gridsagegames.com/blog/2014/06/procedural-map-generation/).
 It usually generates surprisingly cavelike levels, and they will always be connected — there will never be two separate subcaves that are separated from each other by a wall.